Jump in the car with the family and explore the beauty that Arizona has to offer with these unique Arizona Day Road Trips!

-The Motel is located at 811 W. Hopi Drive in Holbrook – for reservations head HERE.
+The Motel is located at 811 W. Hopi Drive in Holbrook – click for reservations.
 Each teepee has a private bathroom with toilet and shower, a television and air conditioner.

-The ONLY megaton Missile Silo from the Cold War that is open to the public, the museum is located on Duval Mine Road in Green Valley – a very low-key area perfect for a missile silo.
+The only megaton Missile Silo from the Cold War that is open to the public.
+The Titan Missile Museum is located on Duval Mine Road in Green Valley – a very low-key area perfect for a missile silo.
 The titan was the largest nuclear missile silo in the U.S. until it was decommissioned in 1982 by Ronald Reagan.

 The museum is located at 1580 Duval Mine Road in Sahuarita.

 This is the world’s largest instrument that is dedicated to studying the sun.It holds a 110′ tall tower and 200′ long diagonal shaft – and was completed in 1962.
 The main instrument behind the Telescope is a heliostat, which tracks the sun through the sky and focuses its light down the diagonal shaft.
 Not only is it the world’s largest telescope it is sensitive enough to observe bright stars at night.